Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/01-where-to-get.md

 >
 > If you choose to download data sets to the COLA servers, **do not store them in your home directory!!**
 > The `/homes` disk is a limited, shared and <u>critical</u> resource among all users.
-> If you fill up the `/homes` disk by downloading too many large datasets there, no one will be able to use system!
+> If you fill up the `/homes` disk by downloading too many large datasets there, the system will stop working and no one will be able to use it!
 >
 > There are three categories of disks, denoted by three different top-level directories, where large datasets should be stored:
 >
 > 1. `/scratch` - for temporary or non-critial data.
 This disk is not backed up, and old files may be scrubbed (deleted) if the disk becomes full.
 >
 > 2. `/project` - for most working datasets.
 Each research project at COLA may have one or more project disks.
-> These disks are periodically backed up to tape, so they can be restored if there is a hardware failure or other problem.
+> These disks are regularly backed up to tape, so they can be restored if there is a hardware failure or other problem.
 > Check with your advisor for access to project disks relevant to your use.
 >
-> 3. `/shared` - for long-term, non-volitile datasets.
+> 3. `/shared` - for long-term, non-volatile datasets.
 These disks are where "final versions" of datasets are kept.
 > These may be datasets downloaded from sources like those above, that are deemed essential enough to have local copies,
 > or datasets produced by COLA scientists.
-Only new files get backed up, and it is assumed they will be rarely if ever changed once placed here.
+Only new files get backed up, and it is expected they will be rarely if ever changed once placed here.
 >
 {: .callout}